darlingcat8023/IELTS-Note/Speaking/Part1/Clothing.md

 ### 4. Do you spend a lot of time choosing clothes?

 Off course, I think men’s clothes should match their temperament, I should thought what kind of clothes are needed for what occasion.
-And some innerwear factors should also be considered, for example I'm tall and thin, so if the vertical size is ok and the horizontal size will be a little small and <font color='red'>vice versa</font>.
+And some innerwear factors should also be considered, for example I'm tall and thin, so if the vertical size is ok and the horizontal size will be a little smaller and <font color='red'>vice versa</font>.
 So it uaually spend me a lot of time.